-Ensure the school child protection policies are known, understood and used appropriately.
+Ensure the school/college's child protection policies are known, understood and used appropriately.

-Ensure the school safeguarding policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with governing bodies or proprietors regarding this;
+Ensure the school/college's safeguarding policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with governing bodies or proprietors regarding this;

-Ensure the safeguarding policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school/college or college in this; and
+Ensure the safeguarding policy is available publicly and parents are aware of the fact that referrals about suspected abuse, neglect, or exploitation may be made and the role of the school/college or college in this; and

 Link with the safeguarding partner arrangements to make sure staff are aware of any training opportunities and the latest local policies on local safeguarding arrangements.
-(KCSIE 2022)
+(KCSIE 2024)

-QUALITY ASSURANCE:
+OUALITY ASSURANCE: